lchen198/wypyplus/README.md

 For example, you can create a page called ToDo, and put the word ToDo to other pages and see references here: http://127.0.0.1:8000/cgi-bin/wypyplus?p=ToDo&q=f

-### How to define and use a tempalte
+### How to define and use a template
 You can create a template just like any other wiki page.
-A tempalte name must start with "Tpl" and follow by three characters.
-WyPyPlus will automatically insert its content to a new wiki page when the first three characters of the page matche the tempalte.
+A template name must start with "Tpl" and follow by three characters.
+WyPyPlus will automatically insert its content to a new wiki page when the first three characters of the page matches the template

-For example, If you create a template page called TplJan, a new page called Jan23 will load the content from template.
+For example, If you create a template page called TplJan, a new page called Jan23 will load the content from the template.

 # Source Code